tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/常见问题/推流播放相关_intl_en.md

 [](id:que1)
 ### Is there an upper limit on the number of concurrent viewers?
-CSS does not limit the number of concurrent viewers.
-A live stream can be viewed by as many users as the network allows.
-However, if you have set a bandwidth limit, new viewers will be unable to watch a live stream once the limit is reached.
+By default, CSS does not limit the number of online viewers for a live stream as long as the network and other conditions permit.
+However, if you have configured a bandwidth limit, new viewers cannot watch the live stream if there are so many existing viewers that the bandwidth limit is exceeded.
+In this case, the number of online viewers is limited.

 [](id:que2)
 ### How do I use the live transcoding feature?